trentlarson/endorser-ch/README.md

 - report page: who has the most activity for a time range
 - explore page: add # of confirmations, & DIDs (after they click on the previous claim?)
 - given a user who has a claim, find if anyone in my network endorses them for that
+- 80 0 gotta report errors to user (eg. unrecognized context URL or claim type in createWithClaimRecord result)
-- gotta report errors to user (eg. "encoded" instead of "jwtEncoded", no event found, context URL that's not recognized, repeated action claim submitted)
+- 80 0 gotta report errors to user (eg. "encoded" instead of "jwtEncoded", no event found, repeated action claim submitted)
 - change the storage in JWT table to have original claim (eg for Confirmations)
 - make record IDs into hashes not sequentially increasing numbers
 - confirm Attended Action, but just show confirmation numbers (?)